You’ll be greeted as you come in, handed a worship program that will guide you through the service – so no previous experience is necessary.

 Don’t worry if you don’t know exactly when you need to stand, sit, or kneel and only join in when you feel comfortable.

-If there is a question that comes to mind during the service, the sermon, or during your exploration of this community, feel free to ask after the service or send an email to Fr.
+If there is a question that comes to mind during the service, the sermon, or during your exploration of this community, feel free to ask after the service or send an email to our priest, Fr.
 Brendon.

 We have listening assist devices to help you hear the service better.